2020 Women of Achievement

-Nominations for the 2019 awards are now closed.
+Nominations for the 2020 Women of Achievement Award are now closed.

 The Women of Achievement Award recognizes the contributions of historical (deceased) Iowa women who made outstanding and lasting contributions to the citizens of Iowa or have advanced the well-being of others throughout world.